BenEgeIzmirli/Whittler/README.md

 ## Making new modules

-Whittler can ingest literally any data source.
+Whittler can ingest any data source.
 Just copy modules/_sample_module.py to a new file in the modules/ directory and work from there.
 The sample module has documentation to help you craft your new data ingestion module.
 (Just make sure that your new module's filename does not start with an underscore - module filenames starting with underscores are ignored.)